 Oakville Chiropractor: Best Computer Posture and Ergonomics

 Our Oakville chiropractor says correct computer posture is difficult to achieve.
+If you have been to our clinic, you have most likely heard Dr. Steve telling patients to get off their laptops or set up there work station better!
 The human body was not meant to sit at a computer for 7-10 hours per day.
 Doing so makes maintaining proper posture a real challenge.
 Our Oakville Chiropractor estimates 75% of patients at the clinic work at a computer for at least 7.5 hours a day.
 Most of them start the work day with proper posture only to falter later in the day.
 This improper posture is killing our backs, causing neck pain, headaches, shoulder pain, tennis elbow, carpal tunnel and numbness / tingling.

 Most important variables for correct computer posture and ergonomics…

 Oakville Chiropractic Computer Posture and ergonomics

 - Use your arm rests.
 They should just slide under your keyboard so that your wrists stay neutral and your shoulders are not hunched.

 - If you use multiple monitors, display them on top of each other, and not side by side.
 This way you are not forced to look left or right, but up and down, which your seat can be adjusted for.